UCLComputerScience/COMP0016_2020_21_Team25/Services/src/main/java/services/application/README.md

 ## Deployment

+The backend is containerised to make for simple deployment.

+### Docker

 To start the application in a Docker container, you must first build the image with:

     docker build --tag services .

 And then to start the application on port `8080`:

-    docker run --rm services services/services
+    docker run --rm -it -p 8080:8080 services services

-Note that you must be running these docker commands from one level up, just outside this folder.
-You should navigate to the containing folder before building or running the image:

-    cd ..
+### Without Docker

+If you would prefer to not use Docker, you will need JDK 11 and Maven installed.

 To start the application, ensuring no service is currently using port `8080`, run the following command in a terminal in the "services" directory (where the `pom.xml` is located):